LivelyVideo/GoExporter/README.md

 ## For Stats Pipeline...exporter for binary logs.
 That http server is where the binary logs will be aggregated.
 A basic binary log shipper (binary filebeat - )

+## Server
+The server is a basic http listener, which will accept a post with a filename and a timestamp header.
+The data payload is a byte array that contains the binary information from the exporter.
+It will then copy the data from that post into a file named with the same name in the header, under a directory setup by the config.

 on the host,  agent should
 - continuously make a call to a custom exe / script which then returns a chunk of binary data, a target filename & opaque string.